 My name is Steve and I'm here to help.
 This is my guide to the world of website builders.
 I’ve been building websites since I was 10 years old and along the way have been featured in Forbes, Huffington Post and Wired.Get Started About Me →

 I know the feeling.
-Hours wasted cross-matching features, desperately Googling around for the tool that fits you perfectly.
-I want to help.
+Hours spent cross-matching features, desperately Googling around for the tool that fits you perfectly.

-Here’s the truth: most tools involve tradeoffs— some are easy to use but lack customization.
-Others are difficult to use but customizable.
+Here’s the truth: most tools involve tradeoffs.
+Some are easy to use but lack customization.
+Others are difficult to use but highly customizable.

 At a high level tools for building small websites can be broken into these categories— each with unique strengths:

 Visual drag-and-drop editors that require no-coding.
 What I recommend for most small websites.